svind1er/Bonelab-Mods/README.md

 # Installation for PC
-1. Copy file.name
+1. Copy folder named xxxx.xxxx (x should be the name)
 2. WINDOWS + R
 3. Type Appdata and click enter
 4. LocalLow > Stress Level Zero > BONELAB > Mods
-5. Paste file.name into mods folder
+5. Paste xxxx.xxxx into mods folder

 # Installation for QUEST
 1. connect the headset with a Link cable